agargaro/three.ez/docs/docs/api/interfaces/Rendering.Viewport.md

 [Rendering](../namespaces/Rendering.md).Viewport

-Represents an object that defines the dimensions and position of a viewport.
+Represents an object defining the dimensions and position of a viewport.

 ## Properties